Top Blogs for Nurse Practitioners & Students (2022)

 Marianna Crane, the author of the Nursing Stories blog, was one of the first gerontological nurse practitioners in the US.
 Her four decades of nursing experience have formed the basis for an outpouring of writing.
 Crane has written a memoir, as well as numerous stories and essays, which seek to educate the public about what nurse practitioners do, and how they live.

-The well-updated blog includes posts with first-person histories of the nurse practitioner world, examples of nurse representation in media, and who’s-who guides of today’s nursing experts.
+The well-updated blog includes posts with first-person histories of the nurse practitioner world, examples of nurse representation in media, and a who’s-who guide of today’s nursing experts.
 It’s a precious resource for those interested in the history of the nurse practitioner profession.
+Readers can also connect with her on LinkedIn.

 Traveling NP (Nurse Practitioner Policy & Culture)